Thursday, January 9, 2020

 The Big-Bang Model Revealed.

-Humans are the center of Gods purpose for creation.
-When Adam fell in the Garden of Eden, it affected all of creation, the entire universe (Rom 8:18–25),
+Humans are the center of Gods purpose for the Creation.
+When Adam fell in the Garden of Eden, it affected all of Creation, the entire universe (Rom 8:18–25),

 see